Walmart Black Friday 2019: These are the best deals now

-Black Fridayis the day after Thanksgiving, but Black Friday sales generally start on Thanksgiving Day -- or even earlier.
-At Walmart, new deals seem to roll out on a nearly hourly basis -- and the retailer continues to restock popular ones.
-Back on store shelves today, we found a $350 discount on RCA's 70-inch Roku 4K TV and $300 off Lenovo's Legion Y540 gaming laptop.
-(Note that Best Buy's discount on a more expensive Lenovo configuration disappeared this morning.)
+Walmart, Amazon and other retailers are priming the pump with fresh batches of early deals as they ramp up to Black Friday.
+We've assembled the best of what's currently available now below -- and we'll be updating pricing and availability on a continual basis.
+At the moment, we're liking Walmart's deal on this $350 discount on RCA's 70-inch Roku 4K TV, this Nintendo Switch bundle and $300 off Lenovo's Legion Y540 gaming laptop.
+And after selling out repeatedly, the Ninja Coffee Bar System has now returned, discounted to $99.
+But we've highlighted plenty of other worthy discounts below.

-The big Walmart ad, linked below, hit last week -- and we've got our arms around the bulk of the huge sales featured therein.
-You can expect to see massive discounts on tablets, laptops, game consoles, TVs, streaming devices, toys, kitchen appliances, smart home devices, video games and more.
+Starting tonight at 9 p.m.
+PT/midnight ET, Walmart and other retailers will begin selling PS4 and Xbox One bundles starting as low as $150.

-For example, we know that the Apple Watch Series 3 will be on sale at Walmart (and elsewhere) next week for $129 (38mm) and $159 (42mm).
+Next week, the Apple Watch Series 3 will go on sale at Walmart (and elsewhere) for $129 (38mm) and $159 (42mm).
 If you need one now, however, Walmart has already lowered the entry-level price to $170 for the 38mm GPS model and the $199 for the cellular equivalent.

 Read more: Walmart Black Friday 2019 ad: Everything going on sale next week